lfex/moneta/docs/user-guide/source/includes/_structure.md

 #(...)...)
 >
 ```

+The output of the ``info`` function will be very similar to what we saw in the
+previous section.
+However, do note that our new tables are reported in the
+"Active tables" section:

 If you would like to check up on the tables created above, you can use the
 ``table-info`` function to pull out certain data.